Zondax/web-migration/README.md

 - `decimals`: Number of decimal places for the currency

 For detailed examples of how to structure your chain configuration, refer to the existing entries in the appsConfig.json file.

-## Development Guidelines

-- When adding new features, create modular components in dedicated files
-- Extract reusable UI elements into configurable components
-- Use hooks to encapsulate complex logic and state management
-- Keep state management centralized in parent components
-- Follow the established styling patterns using Tailwind CSS

 ## License